astrokings/akguide/docs/eng/2001dailychallengemain.md

 <br>

 #### Recommended Flagships and Heroes
-Recommended flagships and heroes are suggested for each NPC to help you succeed.
+Recommended flagships and heroes are suggested for each NPC to help you succeed.<br>
 Assigning the recommended flagships and heroes to your fleet grants advantageous buffs in battle.

 <br>